wp-plugins/csv-2-post/readme.txt

 = 8.1.31 =
 * Feature Changes
     * Boxes are now proper WP postboxes which can be: moved, hidden, closed
-    * Every view is now a registered Wordpress page
+    * Every view is now a registered WordPress page
     * More screens added for various purposes
     * Screen Options available for every page
     * Log screen custom search removed to make the log screen simple and look better